kaichang201/gluecrr/README.md

 ## Support patterns
 ### Primary, Replica
-One Source region with 1 SNS.
-One Target region with 1 SQS subscribing to Source region's SNS.
+- One Source region with the source-region deployment.
+- One Target region with the target-region deployment.

 ![Alt](./src/test/resources/gdccrr1.png)
 ### Primary, Multiple Replicas
-One Source region with 1 SNS.
-Multiple Target regions, each with 1 SQS subscribing to Source region's SNS.
+- One Source region with the source-region deployment.
+- Many Target regions with the target-region deployment.

 ### Multiple Primary, Multiple Replicas
-Multiple regions, each acting as Source and Target.
-- The Source deployment provides 1 SNS
-- The Target deployment provides 1 SQS, and subscribe to SNS of every other region
+Every region has both the Source and Target deployments

   ![Alt](./src/test/resources/gdccrr2.png)

 ## Build Instructions